MetroCentro (Seville): Expansion plans

-By the end of the 2010s, Seville City Council planned a expansion to Seville-Santa Justa, the most important station of the city.
+By the end of the 2010s, Seville City Council planned an expansion to Seville-Santa Justa, the most important station of the city.
 This would connect the tram with high-speed rail and commuter trains.
 The plan was met with controversy, since it required tree felling and the expansion would take the same route as Seville Metro.

 The expansion works started on 9 March 2022.
 It had an estimated time of construction of 12 months.
 However, by late 2022, it was announced that deadlines wouldn't be met due to several problems in the excavation of the tunnel under San Francisco Javier avenue.

 In December 2023, CAF announced that the new trains that were being manufactured wouldn't be ready until late 2024, so Seville City Council started testing the new expansion with old trains.
 A few months later, in March 2024, catenaries were removed between Prado de San Sebastián and San Fernando street, thanks to improved rapid energy accumulation systems during stops.

 On 19 June 2024, two new stops were inaugurated: San Francisco Javier and Eduardo Dato.
-Since CAF trains hadn't still arrived, frequency rose to 20 minutes.
-On 16 November, two new trains were tested for the system, entering into servies two days later, on 18 November, allowing frequencies of 8 minutes.
+Since the CAF trains hadn't still arrived, frequency rose to 20 minutes.
+On 16 November, two new trains were tested for the system, entering into service two days later, on 18 November, allowing frequencies of 8 minutes.
 That same day, Luis de Morales stop was inaugurated.

 Two more stops are planned: Kansas City avenue and Seville-Santa Justa.